France Biking: Burgundy & Loire Valley

 Bid farewell to the Burgundy region and set your sights on the Loire Valley, but not before making a stop in the famous town of Chablis.
 Known worldwide for its crisp, mineral-driven white wines, Chablis offers a unique tasting experience that serves as a perfect transition between the two wine regions.
 The town itself is a beautiful snapshot of rural French life, with its old stone buildings and the Serein River flowing through it.
 Chablis' winemaking history dates back to Cistercian monks in the 12th century, and the region's limestone soil, rich in fossilized oyster shells, results in the distinctive flinty note that Chablis is famous for.
 As you leave Chablis, you'll notice the landscape change from the rolling hills of Burgundy to the lush scenery that gives the Loire Valley its nickname, "The Garden of France."

-- Walk through Chablis with your Tour Directors, seeing landmarks like the Collegiale St Martin and the ancient Porte de Noël.
+- Walk through Chablis with your Tour Directors, seeing landmarks like the Collégiale St-Martin and the ancient Porte de Noël.

 - Visit a local winery for a cellar tour and tasting of Chablis’ world-renowned Chardonnay wines, then head to lunch at a local spot.